ThiagoValmir/flutter-basics/README.md

-# Flutter Basics - Home Screen Components Demo
+# Flutter Basics - Home Screen

 This project is a simple demonstration of how to create a home screen in a Flutter application, showcasing the use of components, models, methods, and layout design.